nrfconnect/sdk-nrf/doc/nrf/ug_dev_model.rst

 Repository structure
 ====================

-In order to manage the combination of repositories and versions, the |NCS| uses :ref:`west <zephyr:west>`, the same tool that the Zephyr Project uses to manage its repository set.
+In order to manage the combination of repositories and versions, the |NCS| uses :ref:`west <zephyr:west>`, the same tool that Zephyr uses to manage its repository set.
 You can learn more about the reasons behind the introduction of west in :ref:`this section <zephyr:west-history>` of the Zephyr documentation.

 A :ref:`manifest repository <zephyr:west-manifests>`, `sdk-nrf`_, contains a file in its root folder, :file:`west.yml`, which lists all other repositories (west projects) included in the |NCS|.